Loading

 Answer

-There are plenty of ATMs in Cartagena, but we recommend getting cash (colombian pesos) at the ATMs in the airport, as it will give you the best exchange rate.
-They are located in the back corner of the departures section at the Rafael Nunez International Airport.
-Getting cash directly from the currency exchange is NOT recommended, as it will be a worse rate.
+There are plenty of ATMs in Cartagena, but we recommend getting cash (colombian pesos) at the currency exchange places outside of the airport, as they will give you the best exchange rate.
+If you want to have some to start, you can do it at the airport, but the rate is slightly worse when compared to downtown and is best to ask first.
+The ATMs in the airport are located in the back corner of the departures section at the Rafael Nunez International Airport.
+Otherwise, when walking downtown, you will come across currency exchange places, but just ask the rate beforehand!
+Anything around 3.8 colombian pesos to 1 USD is good.
 Other options closer to the hotels are: - Giros y Finanzas Casa de Cambio America - Centro Avenida Venezuela No. 8A-87 - Centro La Matuna - Avenida Venezuala No. 9-48

 Question